OpenGen/GenSQL.query/README.md

 % clj -M -m inferenceql.query.main --help
 ```

-The command-line application currently only supports IQL-permissive queries.
+The command-line application currently supports IQL-strict and IQL-permissive queries, with strict the default.

 ### Clojure interface

-`inferenceql.query.permissive` and `inferenceql.query.permissive` each expose a function, `q`, which can be used to evaluate queries. `q` accepts two positional arguments:
+`inferenceql.query.strict` and `inferenceql.query.permissive` each expose a function, `q`, which can be used to evaluate queries. `q` accepts two positional arguments:

 1. a query to be evaluate, a string
 2. a database